Reasoning by Analogy

 The left column in Figure 1 lists the sequence of neural events that occur with an event.

-- Sensation recognition relies on the All-or-None firing (sending signals) from one neuron to other neurons.
+- Sensation Recognition: This relies on the All-or-None firing of neurons, which send signals from one neuron to others.

-- Integration of sensory information depends on the regularity that neurons that fire together wire together.
+- Integration of Sensory Information: This process depends on the principle that neurons that fire together, wire together.
+This regularity helps group similar inputs into the same category.

-- Information is passed along neural pathways towards our prefrontal lobes for processing.
-These are more integration steps which depending on neurons that fire together, wire together.
+- Information Pathway: Information is passed along neural pathways towards our prefrontal lobes for processing.
+These are more integration steps, again relying on the principle that neurons that fire together, wire together.

-- Augmented sensory information arrives in the executive areas of the prefrontal lobes.
+- Augmented Sensory Information: This arrives in the executive areas of the prefrontal lobes, ready for further processing.

-- Decision-making requires reasoning based on logic and analogies.
+- Decision-Making: This final step requires reasoning based on logic and analogies.

 The next column to the left, Neurons, lists the neural properties used on the row.

-- The neural threshold property of neurons governs whether the neuron sends a signal.
-If the sum of its inputs is less than the threshold, then no signal is sent.
-If the sum is equal to or greater than the threshold, then the neuron sends a signal through its axon.
-Importantly, the same signal whether the threshold is barely exceeded or greatly exceeded.
+- Neural Threshold: The neural threshold property of neurons governs whether a neuron sends a signal.
+If the sum of its inputs is less than the threshold, no signal is sent.
+If the sum is equal to or greater than the threshold, the neuron sends a signal through its axon.
+Importantly, the signal is the same whether the threshold is barely exceeded or greatly exceeded.

-- Neurons in working memory have developed specialized, collaborative features.
+- Working Memory: Neurons in working memory have developed specialized, collaborative features.
 Besides handling verbal categories, working memory handles individualized patterns and can exchange those words and patterns.

-- Some neural modules have specialized their inherent associations through categories to handle verbal categories with logic.
+- Specialized Neural Modules: Some neural modules have specialized their inherent associations through categories to handle verbal categories with logic.

-The Implications column mentions the main impact of the neural property active on each stage.
+The Implications column mentions the main impact of the neural property active at each stage.

-- Loss of details references the All-or-None signal property of transmitting only that a neuron fired.
+- The loss of details references the All-or-None signal property, which transmits only that a neuron has fired.
 Information about which inputs to the neuron caused it to signal is lost.
 Downstream neurons do not know the details of upstream activity, only the result.

 - Losing detail implies that multiple input sensations result in the same signal.
-The group of all these inputs forms a category.
+This grouping of all these inputs forms a category.

-- As the signals travel the neural pathways, they are passed forward when neural thresholds are exceeded.
+- As signals travel through neural pathways, they are passed forward when neural thresholds are exceeded.
 As the signals continue towards the prefrontal executive areas, further categorization takes place as memories, knowledge, and 3S biological imperatives (Satiety, Sex, and Safety) are merged with the original sensory data.

 - Sensory inputs have multiple categories by the time they arrive in our consciousness.
-Multiple categories are available interpretations (connotations) of the impact of the sensory event on us.
+These multiple categories provide various associations (interpretations) of the impact of the sensory event on us.

-- Rational considerations of our reaction to an event can be iterative, switching between various abstract categories, searching for the most optimal response.
+- Rational considerations of our reaction to an event can be iterative, switching between substituting abstract categories, searching for the most optimal response.

-The last column, Psychology, lists common terms that capture the stage.
+The last column, Impact, lists common terms that capture each stage.

-- 1st Category.
-Abstraction leads to multiple sensory experiences sharing most features to be cast into the same category.
+- 1st Category: Abstraction leads to multiple sensory experiences sharing most features being cast into the same category.

-- 2nd Category.
-Integrating a category along neural pathways leads to a second category of higher abstraction and further additional categories of higher abstraction (more generality).
+- 2nd Category: Integrating an existing category along neural pathways leads to a second category of higher abstraction and further additional categories of higher abstraction (greater generality, lesser detail).

 With that background, we can discuss how a salted peanuts observation leaped to troop withdraw caution in Figure 2.
 Kissinger’s Source and Target Analogy.